We Are Beams

 It is not always possible to ensure total privacy in these Drop-in Sessions, particularly at peak times.
 If confidentiality is essential to you, please make this known to the adviser and they will do their best to accommodate you.

-Following the launch, sessions will run weekly during term time for just £3 per child.
+Sessions will run weekly during term time for just £3 per child.
 We keep our groups small to ensure a great experience, so spaces are limited.

 Parent Support Group